Buses in Melbourne: Early history

-In November 1913 it was documented that the Melbourne Motor Omnibus Co Ltd employed over 100 people.
+In November 1913 it was documented that the Melbourne Motor Omnibus Company employed over 100 people.
 In regard to the imported Daimler bus fleet, Australian contractors had at this time completed 18 bus bodies.
 One of the main local contractors used for the coach building was Messrs.
 Jas.
 Flood and Co.

-January 1914 the newspapers advised that the Melbourne Motor Omnibus Co was considering implementing an all night bus service between the city and the principal suburbs.
+January 1914 the newspapers advised that the Melbourne Motor Omnibus Company was considering implementing an all night bus service between the city and the principal suburbs.

-March 1914 also saw the inauguration of half hourly bus services on a Sunday between Melbourne and Prahan.
+March 1914 also saw the inauguration of half hourly bus services on a Sunday between Melbourne and Prahran.
 At this time routes also existed through the city to St Kilda, North Melbourne, Flemington Bridge, Brunswick, Doncaster and Heidelberg.
 In June 1914 the business commenced a trial run of daily services to Kew.
 In October 1914 Sunday morning routes were established from Fitzroy and Northcote to Melbourne.

-In July 1914 the Melbourne Motor Omnibus Co moved the garaging of all its buses to Tinning Street, Melbourne.
+In July 1914 the Melbourne Motor Omnibus Company moved the garaging of all its buses to Tinning Street, Melbourne.
 At this time the business had 20 Daimler buses in service, two due to be put into service within a week, and three more by the end of the month, making 25 the total Daimler fleet.

-On 5 November 1914 it was documented that the Sunshine Motor Co who were the national distributors of Daimler commercial vehicles had 22 Daimler bus and truck chassis sold but before they could set sail for Australia from England war was declared.
+On 5 November 1914 it was documented that the Sunshine Motor Company who were the national distributors of Daimler commercial vehicles had 22 Daimler bus and truck chassis sold but before they could set sail for Australia from England war was declared.
 Vehicles from the Daimler factory had been commandeered by the British Government and this would be so while the war was on.
 With the outbreak of war and the British Governments ban on the export of motor buses the Melbourne Motor Omnibus company could not increase its fleet to adequately meet the increased demand for services.
 The total number of passengers carried for the year ended 30 June 1914 was 3,141,000 and covered some 459,345 miles.
 This meant the average Daimler bus in service travelled 34,020 miles.